centiservice/mats3_site/_docs/C-patterns-02-batching.md

 ```

 You then send a request to the Transactions service to get this data for the set of returned customers, possibly using
 a `MatsFuturizer`.
-When the data comes back, record the data, set the status to 'DONE', and go for another round.
-If you
+When the data comes back, record the data, set the `transaction_fetcher_status` to 'DONE', and go for
-get any errors back, or if the MatsFuturizer times out (indicating a DLQ situation), then you can set the status to '
+another round.
+If you get any errors back, or if the MatsFuturizer times out (indicating a DLQ situation), then you can
-ERROR'.
+set the status to 'ERROR'.

 If this returns 0 rows, you are probably finished - but do a double check by issuing the inner sub-SELECT by itself,
 which also should return 0 rows.